thofisch/doc-api/docs/resources.md

 A *resource* is an abstract entity that is identified by a URI, and can be data, processing logic, files, or basically anything else that can be named.

-### Identifying and Naming Resources
+## Identifying and Naming Resources

 Most often when identifying resources, the use of nouns instead of verbs will be obvious, however, sometimes it is necessary to veer from this naming convention, when exposing certain services through the public API.

 There is no single approach that will work for all the situations, so care should be taking when identifying resources and finding the right resource granularity, in order for API consumers to get the desired functionality, the API to behave correctly, and for maintainability.

+!!! note
-> Taking business needs, maintainability, extensibility, and perhaps some sort of cost-benefit analysis or ROI, into consideration may be pertinent.
+    Taking business needs, maintainability, extensibility, and perhaps some sort of cost-benefit analysis or ROI, into consideration may be pertinent.

+In order to identify and name resources:

 - **DO** analyze use cases to find domain nouns that can be operated using *create*, *read*, *update*, or *delete* operations.
 Designate each noun as a resource.
 Use `POST`, `GET`, `PUT`, or `DELETE` operations respectively, on each resource.
 - **DO** design resources to suit client's usage patterns and not design them based on what exists in a database or the object model.
 (Think from the client's perspective)